wolberlab/OpenMMDL/docs/openmmdl_analysis.rst

-    -t = topology file of the simulation (in .pdb format) -d = trajectory file of the simulation (in .dcd format) -l = ligand by itself as reference for the analysis (in .sdf format) -n = name of the ligand in the topology file
+    -t = topology file of the simulation (in .pdb format) -d = trajectory file of the simulation (in .dcd format)

 Optional:

 .. code-block:: text

+    -n = Ligand Name (3 Letter Code in PDB)
+    -l = Ligand in SDF Format
     -b = binding mode treshold.
 Is used to remove interactions under the defined procentual occurence from the binding mode generation.
 The default is 40% (accepted values: 0-100)
-    -df = dataframe file.
-Can be used if previous analysis was allready performed and the dataframe file is available.
-This will skip the analysis of the trajectory and go straight to the output generation.
-The default name of this file is "interactions_gathered.csv"
-    -m = minimal transition threshold.
+    -df = Dataframe (use if the interactions were already calculated, default name would be "interactions_gathered.csv") -m = minimal transition threshold.
 Is used for the display of the binding mode transitions in the markov state chains network figure.
 The default value is 1
-    -c = CPU count.
-The number of CPU's to be used for interaction calculation.
-The default is is half of the available CPU's -p = output .pml files.
-This will generate .pml files for each binding mode as well as a .pml of the point clouds.
-The default is False (accepted values: True/False)
+    -c = CPU count, specify how many CPUs should be used, default is half of the CPU count.
+    -p = Generate .pml files for pharmacophore visualization.
+The default is False (accepted values: True/False) -s = special ligand name to calculate interactions with special ligands.
-    -w = stable-water-analysis.
+    -nuc = Treat nucleic acids as receptor
+    -pep = Calculate interactions with peptides.
+Give the peptides chain name as input.
+Defaults to None -r = Calculate RMSD difference between frames.
+The default is False (accepted values: True/False) -w = stable-water-analysis.
 Defines if the analysis of stable water molecules should be performed.
 The default is False (accepted values: True/False)
     --watereps = the EPS of the clutering part during the water analysis. will only result in something if "-w True" is added.
 Accepts float (in Angstrom).